Why You Can’t Stop Overthinking, Even When Life Feels Fine

 This is what intergenerational trauma is.
 And below are some instances of pressures that our previous generations had to deal with:

-• Forced displacement and imperialism: Wars and conflict often led to our parents and their parents forcibly displaced (World War II and Japanese occupation, Vietnam War, Korean War, Philippine-American War, the list goes on)
+• Forced displacement and imperialism: Wars and conflict often led to our parents and their parents being forcibly displaced (World War II and Japanese occupation, Vietnam War, Korean War, Philippine-American War, the list goes on)

 • State-Sanctioned Violence: The generations before us grew up in specific national contexts, such as the Cultural Revolution and Cambodian Genocide